Monmouth – Monnow Bridge

 Current state

-The bridge in Monmouth is one of the two defensive bridges preserved in Great Britain and a monument also valuable on a European scale.
-In 1996, it was added to the list of World Heritage Bridges, by the advisory body of UNESCO, the International Council on Monuments and Sites, as a bridge with “exceptional universal value” and “a significant stage in bridge engineering or technological development”.
-The early modern transformations of the bridge include two side pedestrian passages in the gatehouse and its roof.
+The Monmouth Bridge on the River Monnow is one of only two surviving medieval fortified bridges in Great Britain (the other is in Warkworth, England), a valuable monument also on a European scale, despite its relatively numerous early modern modifications.
+In 1996, it was included in the list of World Heritage Bridges by UNESCO’s advisory body, the International Council on Monuments and Sites, as a bridge of “outstanding universal value”, representing “a significant stage in bridge engineering or technological development”.

 bibliography: